A Message from the President

 The start of this school year begins with particularly exciting developments.
 Foremost is our return to campus following more than a year of mostly remote classes and services.

-During the pandemic, our faculty and staff did a tremendous job in converting almost all our classes and student services to remote delivery.
-While we are confident there was no drop in the quality of what we provided, there is no replacement for a full on-campus experience.
-There is a vibrancy that emanates from thousands of engaged and enlightened people who come from so many diverse backgrounds and life-stories, sharing their ideas and experiences in informal, impromptu conversations in class and around campus.
+SUNY Westchester cultivates personal growth by providing an open and welcoming environment for thousands of engaged people from so many diverse backgrounds and life-stories who share their ideas and experiences in informal, impromptu conversations around the college.
 Students come to SUNY WCC to learn about themselves, shape their world view, and exchange ideas while determining how best to thrive and serve.

-- Students in need of support in dealing with the many stressors not uncommon amongst us today can reach out to our Department of Mental Health and Counseling Services.
+Students seeking support for their personal, emotional, and mental health can reach out to our Health Services office and Department of Mental Health and Counseling Services.

 Our college motto, Building Minds and Building Futures, is a reminder of how we prepare students for what lies ahead.
 Our seal contains the phrase Sapere Aude – the Latin phrase meaning “Dare to Know” – which reflects our commitment to knowledge and learning as keys that unlock the door to that future.
 Together, these ideas guide our work to strengthen our society, prepare our students as contributors, and achieve higher pursuits.